Cray-HPE/docs-csm/install/common-pre-install/hpcm_installation-cpi.md

 1. _Option 2_ : Boot the LiveCD ISO image using `efibootmgr`.

-   >__Note:__ For the system to find the USB device's EFI bootloader, UEFI booting must be enabled.
+   >__NOTE:__ For the system to find the USB device's EFI bootloader, UEFI booting must be enabled.

    1. (`external#`) Confirm that the IPMI credentials work for the BMC by checking the power status.